 Jumped up to “editor” at £2 an hour because there wasn’t anyone else, he then had to write, for a US publisher, Man’s Body: an owner’s manual – in five months with a couple of researchers waiting to go to university, Ruth Berenbaum and Jefferson Cann.
-This went into 16 languages, sold over a million copies, and in many cultures (Catholic, Asian, Muslim) was the first time ordinary people had access to health and body information.
+This went into 16 languages, sold over a million copies, was a US Book of the Month prime selection, and in many cultures (Catholic, Asian, Muslim) was the first time ordinary people had access to health and body information.
 He’d added a final section, “Woman’s body: a non-owner’s guide”, which he hoped did some good.
 Then contributed to the Woman’s Body book itself (edited by Ann Kramer), writing the chapters on gynaecology and on ageing.

 With the proceeds, he bought a half-terrace of three houses for £2000, in a village in the Forest of Dean.
 The empty one should have taken six months to do up.
 Him it took four years, so he became village postman.
 Eventually escaping to Ireland, he ran backpackers’ hostels, then got taken on as a sailboat-delivery cook/crewman.
 They only realised after they’d left Ireland that they might have asked more carefully about both his sailing and his cooking skills.